BandarMutairi99/Arduino-DC-Motor-Control-Project-using-L293D/README.md

 # Arduino-DC-Motor-Control-Project-using-L293D

 This project demonstrates how to control two DC motors using an Arduino UNO and an L293D motor driver IC.
 The motors perform a timed sequence of movements: forward, backward, and alternating left/right turns.
-The enable pins are driven using analogWrite() for full-speed control.

 # Objectives